brian-rose/daes-grad-handbook/phd.md

 | 5.0   |  Answer contains either a major logical flaw, error in the analysis of the results, or lacks sufficient depth as would be expected for a PhD student. |
 | 3.0   |  Answer contains multiple major logical flaws, errors in analysis, and lacks sufficient depth.|

+#### Written exam results
+Following the exam, the committee shall meet to determine the outcome of the exam.
+The student’s advisor(s) is(are) responsible for sending a memo with the outcome of the student’s exam, the names of the committee members, and scores to the Graduate Program Director.
+An electronic copy of exam questions and the student’s graded answers shall be emailed to the Graduate Program Director to be placed in the student’s file.

+(oral-exam)=
++++
-### Doctoral Oral Qualifying Exam/Prospectus and Candidacy
+### Doctoral Oral Qualifying Exam
+#### Ph.D. thesis committee
 Upon successful completion of the Written Examination, the student, with the advice of their thesis advisor(s), has the responsibility to organize a Ph.D. thesis committee.
-The student must submit the composition of the committee to the Graduate Program Committee Director.
-The committee must consist of at least four faculty members, one of which must have their primary affiliation in the Department of Atmospheric and Environmental Sciences.
+The student must submit the composition of the committee to the Graduate Program Director.
+The committee must consist of _at least four faculty members_, one of which must have their primary affiliation in the Department of Atmospheric and Environmental Sciences.
 The student’s thesis advisor will serve as chair (co-advisors serve as co-chairs) of the committee.
 Only those with an earned doctorate are eligible to participate formally in dissertation advisement and the approval of a dissertation.

-This committee will have the responsibility for guiding the student in all aspects of their dissertation research.
+The thesis committee will have the responsibility for guiding the student in all aspects of their dissertation research.
 The student is strongly encouraged, and expected, to confer with all committee members, individually or as a group, on a regular basis.
 At the discretion of the committee, the student may be required periodically to provide a written and/or oral progress report.

+#### Prospectus
 The student must submit a formal written thesis prospectus to their Ph.D. thesis advisory committee.
-The prospectus will serve as the basis for the oral qualifying examination and must consist of: (1) a clear statement of the research objectives and their scientific importance; (2) a critical review of the background scientific literature; and, (3) a carefully described proposed research plan including the method of attack to solve the problem.
+The prospectus will serve as the basis for the oral qualifying examination and must consist of:
+1. a clear statement of the research objectives and their scientific importance;
+2. a critical review of the background scientific literature; and,
+3. a carefully described proposed research plan including the method of attack to solve the problem.

 The prospectus is not intended to be a preliminary dissertation of the student’s research.
 Description of the student’s research should be included only in so far as it provides background for the proposed research plan.
 The prospectus should not need to exceed 25 pages of text (figures and references are not included in the limit).
 A student is expected to consult closely with their advisor while developing the prospectus.

+#### Oral exam
-The Ph.D. thesis advisory committee must have at least one week to read the formal prospectus before the scheduled oral examination.
+See [here](policies.md#thesis-defense-prospectus-times-and-format) for logistics on scheduling the oral examination.
+The Ph.D. thesis committee must have at least one week to read the formal prospectus before the scheduled oral examination.
 The oral examination consists of an open departmental seminar with questions allowed from the audience followed by a closed session with the committee for additional questioning.
 The public presentation should not exceed 45 minutes.
 During the student’s presentation, questions from the audience should be limited to clarifications only.
 Following the end of the presentation, the members of the audience who are not on the Ph.D. committee are free to ask questions related to the presentation.
-Once all of the general audience questions are answered, the audience will be excused and the student will answer questions from the Ph.D. committee related to the topic and prospectus.
+Once all of the general audience questions are answered, the audience will be excused and the student will answer questions from the Ph.D. thesis committee related to the topic and prospectus.

 A student who conditionally passes the oral qualifying exam may be asked to correct demonstrated deficiencies through additional course work and/or by submitting a revised prospectus for approval by their thesis committee.
 A student who does not pass the oral examination after two tries may be allowed a third attempt in unusual circumstances and then only after approval by the Graduate Program Committee upon formal petition by the student.

+(candidacy)=
++++
+### Advancement to candidacy
-The department, upon the student’s completion of the residency and Research Skill (foreign language/computer programming) requirements, and the Written and Oral Ph.D. exams, nominates the student for Ph.D. candidacy.
+The department, upon the student’s completion of the [Residency](#full-time-study-in-residence) and [Research Skill (foreign language/computer programming)](#research-tool-requirement) requirements, and the [Written](#written-exam) and [Oral](#doctoral-oral-qualifying-exam) Ph.D. exams, nominates the student for Ph.D. candidacy.
 Candidacy should be attained at least one semester prior to the semester in which application for graduation is made.

 ### Doctoral Research and Thesis Defense
+#### Scope and quality
 Students should proceed with their doctoral dissertation research in close collaboration with their advisor(s).
 The other committee members will be available to the student for consultation.
 The research program may be carried out away from the University at Albany with the approval and supervision of the student’s Ph.D. thesis advisory committee.
 Such students must also satisfy the University Residency requirements.

 The dissertation should demonstrate the candidate’s mastery of a research problem, and their ability to arrive at results and conclusions that contribute significantly to knowledge of the subject area.
 In general, it is expected that the dissertation will be of the quality comparable to that found in articles in high-quality, well-regarded, refereed scientific journals.

+#### Defense
-When the student and advisor(s) agree that the doctoral dissertation is in final form, copies should be submitted to the rest of the student’s committee and a date for the formal Ph.D. thesis defense scheduled.
+When the student and advisor(s) agree that the doctoral dissertation is in final form, copies should be submitted to the rest of the student’s committee and a date for the formal Ph.D. thesis defense scheduled (see [here](policies.md#thesis-defense-prospectus-times-and-format) for scheduling logistics).
 Committee members must be allowed at least two weeks to read the dissertation.
 The student will defend their dissertation by giving a 45-minute seminar to the full department followed by questions and comments from the committee.
 The thesis committee, including the student’s advisor(s), must formally vote to approve the dissertation.
 If two or more members of the committee do not approve, the dissertation must be revised and resubmitted for approval at a later date.

 ### Research Tool Requirement